flayner2/TaIGa_pkg/README.md

 separated text file with a collection of Taxon IDs; a Genbank format file with multiple records, all from the same organism; a Genbank format file with only one record; or a Genbank format file with multiple records from multiple organisms.
 Organism names refer to any valid taxonomic level that is available on NCBI's Taxonomy database.

-**[output path]**: This is the full path to the output folder.
-This is where TaIGa will automatically create the output file, discussed below, and the missing file (also discussed below) if there is need for one.
-This folder must be a valid path on your system, but it doesn't need to be pre-created.
-TaIGa will check if the folder exists and, if it doesn't, it creates it at the provided path.

 **[user e-mail]**: This is just a valid e-mail of yours.
 Nothing will be sent to this e-mail, and neither TaIGa itself neither me will ever use it for anything other than running TaIGa (in fact, I will never have access to this information.
 You may check the